 ACCESSING THE API

 The API is currently free and available in beta form.
-Once the beta testing period is over, an appropriate fee will be instituted for production use of the API, but there will be a discount for those who also contribute data to the BPD.
+In the future, there may be a fee associated with the use of the API.
 Data cannot be contributed directly to the BPD via the API.

 The current BPD API implementation grants equal read-only data access to all API users.
 Finer authorization distinctions will be added as the BPD evolves and usage feedback is provided.